viper-adnan/Warez/README.md

 ## IRC
 - [autodl-irssi](https://anonym.to/?https://autodl-community.github.io/autodl-irssi/) - autodl-irssi is a plugin for irssi that monitors IRC announce channels for torrent trackers and downloads torrent files based on user-defined filters.
-- [XDCC Tutorial](http://theloadguru.com/xdcc-irc-beginners-guide/) - (`insecure`) - XDCC Downloading For Beginners: Do It Like A Pro!
+- [XDCC Tutorial](https://anonym.to/?https://theloadguru.com/xdcc-irc-beginners-guide/) - XDCC Downloading For Beginners: Do It Like A Pro!
 - [XDCC](https://anonym.to/?https://en.wikipedia.org/wiki/XDCC) - XDCC (Xabi DCC or eXtended DCC) - is a computer file sharing method which uses the Internet Relay Chat (IRC) - network as a host service.
 - [ZNC](https://anonym.to/?https://github.com/znc/znc) - An advanced IRC bouncer.